jackdoe/drive/README.md

 # drive
-we are starting follow the line competition, since we dont have robots yet, we can start writing the code that gets the path from the camera
+we are starting follow the line competition in [HackYourFuture](http://www.hackyourfuture.net/), since we dont have robots yet, we can start writing the code that gets the path from the camera

 ![outputExample](outputExample.png)